paritytech/capi/docs/Quick_Start.md

 ## Generate Bindings

-We use Capi's code generator to output minimal bindings based on the latest runtime of a given chain.
+We use Capi's codegen CLI to generate bindings to a given chain.

 ```sh
 deno run -A -r https://deno.land/x/capi/codegen.ts \